Theatre Artists of Color Writing Workshop

 Two more pieces were selected for one of the three slots of the 2018/19 Script-In-Hand Series as part of the 10th Annual Edward Lewis Theatre Festival: GUISE by Chris Curlett and DoLs by Dee-Dee Darby-Duffin (yeah, we know, GUISE & DoLs).
 The playwrights and casts then had the opportunity to share and discuss these pieces with students of color from all over the world, grades 9-12, at Utah International Charter School as part of our In the Classroom program.

 Four pieces comprised the final production of the 2018/19 Season, …OF COLOR : DRIVER’S LICENSE, PLEASE by Olivia Custodio, THE FRAILEST THING by Bijan Hosseini, AMERICAN PRIDE by Iris Salazar and ROAR by Darryl Stamp, which included the first world premieres in Utah history by Latina and Persian playwrights.

-The final slot of the 2019/20 Script-In-Hand Series will feature two short plays (TBA) as part of the 11th Annual Edward Lewis Theatre Festival.
+The February 9, 2020 Script-In-Hand Series slot features WHERE ARE YOU FROM? by Bradan Ngo as part of the 11th Annual Edward Lewis Theatre Festival.

-The 2020/21 Season will feature LOCAL COLOR, comprised of four-five short plays (TBA) by the workshop participants not represented in …OF COLOR.
+The 2020/21 Season will feature LOCAL COLOR, comprised of four short plays (TBA) by the workshop participants not represented in …OF COLOR.

-The members of the Theatre Artists of Color Writing Workshop are Tatiana Christian, Chris Curtlett, Olivia Custodio, Dee-Dee Darby-Duffin, Bijan Hosseini, Tito Livas, Iris Salazar and Darryl Stamp.
+The members of the Theatre Artists of Color Writing Workshop are Tatiana Christian, Chris Curtlett, Olivia Custodio, Dee-Dee Darby-Duffin, Bijan Hosseini, Tito Livas, Brandan Ngo Iris Salazar and Darryl Stamp.